This post contains affiliate links.

 - Flour: Any all-purpose will do, whether it’s wheat or gluten-free.
 This will thicken our soup.

-- Vegetable Broth: Use this to cook your rice and to make the soup.
+- Vegetable Broth: You can use store-bought or homemade vegetable broth to cook your rice and make the soup.

-- Mushrooms: I use button, but grab whatever looks freshest.
+- Mushrooms: I use button mushrooms, but grab whatever looks freshest.

 - Seasoning: No recipe is complete without these basics.